cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Desired Properties

 - `Permissionless`: no need to whitelist connections, modules, or denominations.
 Individual implementations may have their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
-- `Decentralization`: all parameters are managed on chain.
+- `Decentralization`: all parameters are managed on chain via governance.
 Does not require any central authority or entity to function.
 Also does not require a single blockchain, acting as a hub, to function.
 - `Gaurantee of Exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
 - `Liquidity Incentives`: supports the collection of fees which are distributed to liquidity providers and acts as incentive for liquidity participation.
 - `Weighted Math`: allows the configuration of pool weights so users can choose their levels of exposure between the tokens.